srlasher/pdstools/Home.md

 Tooling is both in R and Python although currently not everything is available in both languages.
 The current functionality includes

 * Functions to read in data from the ADM Datamart, from Pega datasets and to easily create plots.
-[R Function Reference](https://pegasystems.github.io/cdh-datascientist-tools/reference/index.html)
+[R Function Reference](https://pegasystems.github.io/cdh-datascientist-tools/R/reference/index.html)
 * Collection of sample plots/graphs for analysis of CDH.
 See our [CDH Graph Gallery](CDH-Graph-Gallery).
 * An [all-in-one "Health Check" notebook](ADM-Datamart-Health-Check) that can be applied to the ADM Datamart to get insights into the models and predictors.
 * Create stand-alone and off-line browsable Adaptive model reports in HTML or PDF.
 [Step-by-step tutorial to create offline model reports](Create-stand-alone-Adaptive-Model-Reports).
-* Example analysis of the ADM Datamart: [R](https://pegasystems.github.io/cdh-datascientist-tools/articles/adm-datamart.html) [Python](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/examples/datamart/Example_ADM_Analysis.ipynb).
+* Example analysis of the ADM Datamart: [R](https://pegasystems.github.io/cdh-datascientist-tools/R/articles/adm-datamart.html) [Python](https://pegasystems.github.io/cdh-datascientist-tools/Python/articles/Example_ADM_Analysis.html).
 For instructions on how to export the data, see [How to export and use the ADM Datamart](How-to-export-and-use-the-ADM-Datamart).
-* Example analysis of the Historical Dataset: [R](https://pegasystems.github.io/cdh-datascientist-tools/articles/historical-dataset.html) [Python](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/examples/ih/Example_IH_Analysis.ipynb).
+* Example analysis of the Historical Dataset: [R](https://pegasystems.github.io/cdh-datascientist-tools/R/articles/historical-dataset.html) [Python](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/examples/ih/Example_IH_Analysis.ipynb).
-* Example of a Value Finder analysis: [R](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/examples/valuefinder/vf_analysis.Rmd) [Python](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/examples/valuefinder/vf_analysis.ipynb)
+* Example of a Value Finder analysis: [R](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/examples/valuefinder/vf_analysis.Rmd) [Python](https://pegasystems.github.io/cdh-datascientist-tools/Python/articles/vf_analysis.html)
 * Freeze Adaptive models into PMML Scorecards including reason codes for decision explanations.
 [Step-by-step tutorial to create PMML Scorecards from ADM](Create-PMML-from-ADM-Models)
 * Restore Adaptive models from model snapshots (when "full auditability" is switched on).
-[Example notebook](https://pegasystems.github.io/cdh-datascientist-tools/articles/snapshots-to-scorecards.html)
+[Example notebook](https://pegasystems.github.io/cdh-datascientist-tools/R/articles/snapshots-to-scorecards.html)
-* More examples in the [R vignettes](https://pegasystems.github.io/cdh-datascientist-tools/articles/index.html) and as [Python Jupyter notebooks](https://github.com/pegasystems/cdh-datascientist-tools/tree/master/examples).
+* More examples in the [R vignettes](https://pegasystems.github.io/cdh-datascientist-tools/R/articles/index.html) and the [Python documentation](https://pegasystems.github.io/cdh-datascientist-tools/Python/examples.html).

 # Getting Started with the R library